 The spa’s geothermal hot mineral waters are sourced from two natural springs, giving you the option of relieving tired muscles, aches and pains in the slightly acidic Priest Spring waters, or nourishing your skin in the alkaline waters of the Rachel Spring.
 Of course, you can try both types, and add in a dip into the cold plunge pool for some rejuvenating hot-cold therapy.

-Another very special place we love going to is Hell’s Gate, New Zealand’s only geothermal mud spa.
+Another very special place we love to visit is Hell’s Gate, New Zealand’s only geothermal mud spa.
 Thanks to its beauty and the healing properties of the geothermal mud and waters, the Tikitere area where Hell’s Gate is located has been a destination for spa and nature seekers since 1871.

 This Māori-owned valley is known as the fiercest of the geothermal areas, so plan plenty of time here as you’ll want to walk through the incredible geothermal park (with a guide or self-guided) before enjoying a soak in the unique mud pools followed by a hot soak in the mineral-rich waters of the thermal pools.

 If you have just a short time to spend relaxing, do it here by reviving your feet and lower legs in what might be the world’s first Shinny Dip.
-Shinny Dipping is free with the purchase of a beverage, and in winter Secret Spot has their famous mulled wine at the ready, as well as barista-made coffee, hot tea, and a selection of cold drinks both alcoholic and not.
+Shinny dipping is free with the purchase of a beverage, and in winter Secret Spot has their famous mulled wine at the ready, as well as barista-made coffee, hot tea, and a selection of cold drinks both alcoholic and not.

 Two more Rotorua lakes have hot springs along the water’s edge but these are a bit tricky to get to.
 Lucky for you, we know people with boats and floatplanes!